elbeno/testinator/README.md

 }
 ```

-The third argument to `DECLARE_PROPERTY` is the function argument.
+The third argument to `DEF_PROPERTY` is the function argument.
 Testinator
 will generate arbitrary values of this type and feed them to your test function.

 ## Arbitrary